Zach McKinstry Player Props: Tigers vs. Twins

-The Detroit Tigers, including Zach McKinstry (.108 batting average in his past 10 games), battle starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+On Saturday, Zach McKinstry (batting .105 in his past 10 games) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Jose De Leon.
+First pitch is at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Twins.
+He had a one-hit performance in his most recent game (1-for-4) against the Twins.

 Zach McKinstry Game Info & Props vs. the Twins